Shaw Mudge

-Shaw Mudge (born New York, New York, 1923; died Greenwich, Connecticut, 2001) was an entrepreneur and activist prominent in the Connecticut small business community.
+Shaw Mudge (born New York, New York State, 1923; died Greenwich, Connecticut, 2001) was an entrepreneur and activist prominent in the Connecticut small business community.

 Early life

 Mudge was born in New York City and raised in Mamaroneck, New York.
 He attended elementary schools in Mamaroneck followed by secondary school at The Choate School in Wallingford, Connecticut.
 During World War II, Mudge attended the United States Navy's Officer Candidate School and served as in small boat operations in the Caribbean and South Pacific as a Lieutenant JG.

 Mudge attended Yale University where he graduated in 1944 with a major in International Relations, followed by a semester at the University of Colorado graduate business school.

 Early career

 Mudge began his business career working for his step-father, Arthur Mudge, at the Tri-Mer Chemical Company.
 There he worked in research and development creating aromatic compounds.
 After the end of World War II, Mudge traveled to France to work with French perfume manufacturer P. Robertet, later returning to the United States to co-found and head up P. Robertet's US division and to co-found its Argentine division.

 Mudge went on to found a series of companies related to the fragrances industry, including Elan Chemical Company and Taconic Natural Oils Company.
 Finally, in January 1969, Mudge co-founded Shaw Mudge & Company.
 The company grew and by 1977, had moved to a larger facility in Stamford, Connecticut, and had purchased aircraft to meet its sales needs.
 This led to the formation of a wholly owned subsidiary: Columbia Air Services, in 1977.
 In the 1990s the company moved to larger facilities in Shelton, Connecticut.

 Over the years, Mudge started a number of small businesses, including Habitant Trading Corporation and Shaw Mudge Manufacturing Singapore.
 In 1981 he became Connecticut Small Businessman of the Year.